-The lockdown is forcing universities and their departments to adapt.
-Classes are now held online, and exams will soon follow suit.
-While we are currently conducting several stress tests to ensure that all our students have optimal conditions for taking their exams, you will find below some tips for improving your internet connection, as well as a reminder of the procedure to follow for your upcoming online exams.
+The lockdown is forcing universities and their faculties to adapt.
+Classes are now held online, and exams will soon be as well.
+While we are currently conducting several stress tests to ensure that all our students have optimal conditions for taking their exams, you will find below some tips for improving the quality of your internet connection, as well as a reminder of the procedure to follow for your future online exams.

 Testing Your Internet Speed and Interpreting the Results